Thomas Farr

-Thomas Alvin Farr (born October 24, 1954) is an American attorney.
+Thomas Alvin Farr (October 24, 1954 – April 1, 2024) was an American attorney.
 Farr was nominated by President Donald Trump for a judgeship on the United States District Court for the Eastern District of North Carolina in 2017, and again in 2018.
 Farr was considered a controversial nominee due to his alleged involvement in suppression of African-American voters.
-On November 29, 2018, Republican U.S. Senators Jeff Flake and Tim Scott announced their opposition to Farr's nomination, together with unanimous opposition of Senate Democrats, made it impossible for Farr's nomination to be confirmed.
+On November 29, 2018, Republican U.S. Senators Jeff Flake and Tim Scott announced their opposition to Farr's nomination.
+Together with unanimous opposition of Senate Democrats, this made it impossible for Farr's nomination to be confirmed.

 Early life and education

-Farr was born in Cincinnati, Ohio.
+Thomas Alvin Farr was born in Cincinnati, Ohio, on October 24, 1954.
 He earned his Bachelor of Liberal Studies, summa cum laude, from Hillsdale College, where he was co-salutatorian.
 He received his Juris Doctor from the Emory University School of Law and a Master of Laws in labor law from the Georgetown Law.

 Career

 After graduating from law school, Farr served as a law clerk to Judge Frank William Bullock Jr. of the United States District Court for the Middle District of North Carolina.
 Prior to entering private practice, he was an attorney with the National Right to Work Legal Defense Foundation and counsel to the United States Senate Committee on Labor and Human Resources.
-He is currently a shareholder in the Raleigh office of Ogletree, Deakins, Nash, Smoak & Stewart, P.C. where his practice focuses on employment matters and constitutional law.
+At the time of his death, he was a shareholder in the Raleigh office of Ogletree, Deakins, Nash, Smoak & Stewart, P.C. where his practice focused on employment matters and constitutional law.

-Farr is considered an expert in the field of gerrymandering and has spoken at ALEC on the subject.
-Farr has been a member of the Federalist Society since 1985.
+Farr was considered an expert in the field of gerrymandering and spoke at ALEC on the subject.
+Farr was a member of the Federalist Society from 1985.

 North Carolina racial voter suppression

-Farr has been accused of voter suppression towards African-American voters.
-In November 2018, Republican Senator Tim Scott opposed Farr's nomination for a federal judgeship, citing a 1991 DOJ memo on Farr's involvement in the 1984 Jesse Helms campaign's alleged voter suppression against African-Americans.
+Farr was accused of voter suppression towards African-American voters.
+In November 2018, Republican Senator Tim Scott opposed Farr's nomination for a federal judgeship, citing a 1991 DOJ memorandum on Farr's involvement in the 1984 Jesse Helms campaign's alleged voter suppression against African-Americans.